takesofficial/cissp/domain2.md

 | **Data Controller (GDPR)** | Determines purpose + means of processing | Legal compliance of personal data use | Legal authority | **Decides why/how data is used** |
 | **Data Processor (GDPR)** | Processes data for controller | Correct execution of processing | No independent authority | **Executes only, no decisions** |
 | **User / Data Subject** | Uses or is represented by the data | Proper usage / personal data rights | No ownership | **Consumes data under least privilege** |

+⚠️ On the exam:
+- The **Data Owner** classifies data and approves access.
+- The **System Owner** manages the system.
+- IT implements controls but does NOT classify data.

 ---